LukeADay/Payments/README.md

                         List of predictor variables (space-separated)
 ```

+## Outputs

+The pipeline saves 2 models:
+* A H2O Binary model `gbm_grid_1_model_4`, which can be loaded but requires the same version of H2O.
+* A MOJO model (model object optimised) - this should be used for production as it doesn't require a specific version of H2O.
+This can be used for real-time scoring in production.

-The `Summary.ipynb` file loads the trained model from the `models` directory with the processed data and produces **variable importance**, **shap summary plots** and **partial dependence plots**.
+The `Summary.ipynb` file loads the trained H2O binary model from the `models` directory with the processed data and produces **variable importance**, **shap summary plots** and **partial dependence plots**.
 This file also contains details behind the various stages of the analysis.